naman/wikiQA/README.md

 # Go: Search Engine
 A basic search engine using tf-idf score.
+The code and a more readable README can be found on https://github.com/naman/go-search-engine

 [Naman Gupta, 2013064]

 # References